bbbbbr/romusage/README.md

   * CDB file output ONLY counts (most) data from C sources.
     It cannot count functions and data from ASM and LIBs, so bank totals may be incorrect/missing.
+  * GB/GBC files are just guessing at everything, no promises.
 ```